 In accordance with the recent Public Health Order; All Passengers (over the age of 12) must wear a facemask while riding the Shop Ryder service.
 Passengers who do not comply may be refused entry.

-The free Shop Ryder bus service continues to run from Wednesday to Saturday from 8.30am to 2.00pm as per timetable on the City of Ryde Council’s website.
-All users of this service are asked to practise safe hygiene protocols and follow social distancing measures.
+The free Shop Ryder bus service continues to run from Wednesday to Saturday between 8.30am and 2.00pm as per the timetable on the City of Ryde Council’s website.
+We appreciate your patience as we implement the changes required by the NSW Government to keep this service running.
+All users of this service are asked to practise safe hygiene protocols, check in using the QR code or record their details with the driver, and follow social distancing measures.
 If you are feeling unwell with a cough or fever or other respiratory symptoms, please avoid using this service.

 Deep cleaning and sanitising is undertaken, with hand sanitisers available for passengers to ensure the service is operated in a COVID safe environment.
 Read more.